-My pet was already seen by my primary veterinarian, so why is it necessary to pay for an additional
+My pet was seen by my family veterinarian, why is it necessary to pay for an additional exam?

 Even though your family veterinarian performed a physical exam, made a diagnosis, and suggested a treatment plan for you pet, our veterinarians are legally required to perform a physical exam on your pet.

 By law, our doctor can not perform the treatment suggested by your veterinarian without this exam.